danomatika/joyosc/README.md

 QUICK START
 -----------

 Download a release tarball from <http://docs.danomatika.com/releases/joyosc/>.
+Otherwise, if cloning this repo, you will need to run `autogen.sh` to create the configure script.

 Here's a quick start to build and install for Ubuntu/Debian on the command line to the `/usr/local` prefix: